rahul-ki/demo/README.md

 # demo
-This is my  first GIT repository.
+This is my  first GIT Repository.
+Author - Rahul Iyer